irfanheru66/Tuberculosis-Detector/README.md

   <img src="ReadmeAssests/Result.png" width="300" />
 </p>

-# To load the weight use Gdown to download the .pth
+# To load the weight use Gdown to download the .pt and .onnx
 ```
 pip3 install gdown
 #onnx